 Which brings us to where we are today.
 The drug companies have been so busy selling into the smoking cessation market, they have missed a really important point.
 Smokers are only ever told that they smoke or they don’t, and they have come to believe this myth.
 And it just isn’t true.
-So now we’re doing something really clever, because we’re addressing the very large number of smokers who have failed to stop smoking because of this foolish all or nothing approach.
+So now we’re doing something really clever, because we’re addressing the very large number of smokers who have failed to stop smoking because of this foolish all-or-nothing approach.

 We have set a target, and it goes like this.
 The NHS, in conjunction with the drug industry, has a target to get a given number of smokers to stop, each year.
 This target is never reached, because the products they offer just aren’t good enough.
 But let’s look at the target anyway, and see if there is another way of achieving. it.
-Le’s say, for the sake of argument, that there is a target to get 10% of smokers to stop.
+Let’s say, for the sake of argument, that there is a target to get 10% of smokers to stop.
 It could be 20%, or 50%.
 It doesn’t really matter.
 But let’s stick with 10%.

 Let’s assume, then, that over any given period, let’s say a year, 10% of this target is achieved.
 This means 1% of smokers stop.

 Now, let’s look at this our way.
-To achieve a 10% reduction in smoking-related disease, we could have a target of a 10% reduction in the number of smokers.
+To achieve a 10% reduction in smoking-related disease, we could set a target of a 10% reduction in the number of smokers.
 Or, and this is where it gets really interesting, we could set a target of reducing the amount people smoke, with exactly the same health benefits to the nation.
 We move the target from the number of people smoking to the number of cigarettes smoked.
 And the point here is that it is MUCH easier to reduce the number of cigarettes people smoke than the number of people smoking.
 It is really very easy indeed.

 And yes, we have a target.
 It’s not to stop people smoking, it’s to drastically cut the number of cigarettes we as a nation smoke.
-With Addiction Management, that’s easy.
+With nicotine neutrogens, that’s easy.
 For this reason, we no longer provide this specialist treatment for smoking cessation, we only provide it to those smokers who would not consider stopping, but do want to reduce the size of their problem.
 If you are interested, our target is to help 5% of smokers in the UK to reduce the number of cigarettes they smoke by just 50%.
 In reality we could achieve a 90% reduction for most people, but we like the sound of this target.
 And although the primary reason is the nation’s health, we think in terms of the financial benefit, and here’s why.
 5% of smokers is 700,000 people, and a 50% reduction in their consumption is say 8 cigarettes a day.
 The saving per person will be around £1500 a year.
 Times 700,000 means a saving, nationally, of just over a billion pounds a year.
 That’s £1 billion not being burned pointlessly.
 A billion pounds put back into the productive economy, for people to spend on something better than tobacco, which of course means anything at all.

 So important do we believe this campaign to be, that we’ve given it a name.
 A rather catchy one, we think.